 I always find myself magnetically drawn towards churches this time of year.
 There is a sense warmth and love in any prayer house and whilst I personally have no devotion to any God it is sometimes nice to be around those who do – particularly at Christmas!

 Christmas time in Saigon (Ho Chi Minh City) is a special time of year when the city’s countless churches really put on a show.
-Literally.
+Literally!
 Come Christmas Eve even the smallest church will put on their own Broadway-shaming stage shows and singing performances.
 It’s going to have to be darn good though if it wants to outshine the blinding lights and Christmas caves!

-Entire families wander the church grounds eating and drinking between the chatting and playing games before Mass.
+Large families wander the church grounds eating and drinking between the chatting and playing games before Mass.
 Hundreds of mums and dads, brothers, sisters, uncles, aunts and cousins converge on every local house of god, occasionally with grandparents in tow.

 The younger ones are always pressured by their elders to come speak to me and show of their English.
 “How are you?”
 I’ll often be asked and I try not to always reply with the default standard and very mundane “I’m fine thank you, and you?” but sometimes if I don’t it confuses them.

 Below is a slideshow of some of my favourite photos from a night church hopping in Saigon’s Go Vap District – the city’s most christian-populated district.